Navratri 2025: Navrati Colours and Their Importance

 Navratri, the nine-day festival celebrating the victory of good over evil, has started!
-In the nine days from 3rd October 2024 to 11th October 2024, dress up in the nine colours depicting the true spirit of the Goddess.
-Also, get your husband and the kids onboard and enjoy a colourful festive season with our complete Navratri dress colours guide!
+However, 2025 is blessed with ten days, this Navratri.
+In the ten days from 22nd September 2025 to 1st October 2025, dress up in the vibrant colours depicting the true spirit of the Goddess.
+Also, get your husband and the kids on board and enjoy a colourful festive season with our complete Navratri dress colours guide!

 ADVERTISEMENT

 When the festive season arrives, we ponder the colours to wear in Navratri.
 How are Navratri colours decided?
 Why do they change each year?
-Well, the colours are decided as per the Drik Panchang, based on the day of the week when the festival begins.
+The colours are chosen according to the Drik Panchang, based on the day of the week when the festival begins.
 Each day’s colour is dedicated to a particular form of Goddess Durga.

 ADVERTISEMENT